 Some clinics offer injection ketamine therapy for $7-8,000+ over a period of several weeks.
 While this may work well for some, very high doses may cause dissociation in some people and can leave the client feeling alone in the process.
 This may not feel therapeutic for all people.
 Much of the damage of traumatic events is caused from being alone in our experience.

 I wish there was a magic pill or medicine to make all the pain go away instantly, but in my experience there is not.
 Most people will achieve optimal results with a highly trained therapist supporting them throughout medicine-assisted sessions.
 Please email me any questions you may have.
 Also, please consider doing as much research as you feel you need before making decisions around medicine-assisted therapy and the use of psychedelics for mental health purposes.

 Q: What are your qualifications?

 A: I have a masters degree in Mental Health Counseling which I obtained in 1998.
 I'm grateful to have had decades of experience working in substance abuse hospitals, outpatient clinics, medical facilities, schools and jails.
 I spent over 11 years doing emergency mental-health evaluations in Emergency Rooms all over the Denver metro area.
-I learned so much about how trauma leads to acute mental health issues by doing this work.
+I learned so much about how trauma leads to acute mental health, and often physical, issues by doing this work.
 Over the decades, I have worked with clients presenting with just about every mental-health issue imaginable.
 In the last several years I have been receiving specialized training in a number of trauma healing and body-centered modalities, including EMDR, EFT, Ketamine-Assisted Psychotherapy (KAP), breath work, energy medicine, etc.